otarbes/clickclickbankbank/content/_index.md

   reviews:
   - author: Guillaume Lécuyer - achetezlemeilleur.com
     avatar: "/images/Guillaume Lecuyer.jpg"
-    content: ClickClickBankBank is amazing.
-It saved us a ton of time checking all our pages and our links to make sure our products were still available or relevant.
+    content: This tool saved us a ton of time checking all our pages and our links to make sure our products were still available or relevant.
 We couldn't live without it.
   - author: David Harris - thepetsmaster.com
     avatar: "/images/david_harris.jpg"
     content: If you are looking to increase your Amazon associates revenues, this